lk101101/Blackjack/README.md

 - Add compatibility for more than 1 player which would mostly require some minor changes in the main function in Game.cpp.

+- Clean up end messages declaring the winners and losers of the game

 - Add betting system